websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/multithreading-process.md

 ```

 The method has four parts:

 1. SQL Query - An SQL statement to query the database data.

-1. Gathering objects - A function to receive a result set and return an array of objects based on the result set.
+1. Gathering objects - Receive a result set and return an array of objects based on the result set.

-1. Processing objects - A procedure that receives that array of objects and executes logic with each object.
+1. Processing objects - Execute business logic on the array of objects.

-1. Exception - A message that can be used in case an exception occurs.
+1. Exception - Send a message if an exception occurs.

-The sample project shows a simple example in which the `name` field is processed and modified by the `processConcurrently()` method.
+The sample project shows a simple example where the `name` field is processed and modified by the `processConcurrently()` method.

 1. `select j7z3EntryId, name from J7Z3_J7Z3Entry` - The SQL statement queries all the entries.